SandroIerna/Capstone-Project-Fe/README.md

 - If the user has already in mind a clear recipe, it will be possible to insert all the needed ingredients and the server will be looking for the stores that have them all in the catalog.

-- An added feature would be to be able to select a dish cathegory, getting a list of recipes, selecting one specific recipe and getting redirected to the closest grocery store with everything available in stock.
+- An added feature would be to be able to select a dish category, getting a list of recipes, selecting one specific recipe and getting redirected to the closest grocery store with everything available in stock.